DPDK/dpdk/doc/guides/sample_app_ug/ptpclient.rst

 If the command line parameter ``-T 1`` is used the application also synchronizes the PTP PHC clock with the Linux kernel clock.

+If the command line parameter ``-c 1`` is used, the application will also use the servo of the local clock.
+Only one type of servo is currently implemented, the PI controller.
+Default 0 (not used).

 Compiling the Application
 -------------------------